Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Application to Real Dataset

 \subsection{Results}

 All methods broadly led to the conclusion of a positive average CATE.
 This indicates that vortioxetine is estimated to have less of a beneficial effect on the MADRS score on average.
 In each of the four RCTs, both treatments were associated with a reduction in depressive symptom severity over time (shown through a reduction in MADRS score), but this reduction was smaller for the vortioxetine group than the duloxetine group.
 Table \ref{cates} contains the mean and standard deviation of the CATEs according to each method.
 Broadly, the S-learner approaches estimated lower CATEs on average than the other approaches, and there is some consistency between the aggregation approaches within each single-study method (S-learner, X-learner, and causal forest).
 There were especially high levels of similarity in the average CATE estimates across the causal forest methods, shown in the last column of Table \ref{cates}.
 The variability of the CATE estimates differs depending on the approach as well; causal forest approaches had higher standard deviations than approaches that used the S-learner and X-learner.
 Complete pooling also yielded the highest standard deviations for CATE estimates out of all of the aggregation approaches.
-As a comparison point, we used a multiple linear regression to estimate an average treatment effect of 2.39 (SE = 0.5), which is similar to the averages of the CATEs according to the X-learner and causal forest approaches.
+As a comparison point, we used a multiple linear regression with a random effect for trial to estimate an average treatment effect of 2.49 (SE = 0.49), which is similar to the averages of the CATEs according to the X-learner and causal forest approaches.

-We then focused in on the resulting model from the causal forest with pooling with trial indicator, since that approach performed the best on average in the simulations.
-The CATE estimates according to this approach with their associated 95\% confidence intervals are displayed in Figure \ref{catecis}.
+We then focused in on results from the causal forest with pooling with trial indicator approach, since that approach performed the best on average in the simulations when there were not a large number of trials being combined.
+The CATE estimates and their 95\% confidence intervals from this approach are displayed in Figure \ref{catecis}.
+These confidence intervals were calculated based on variance estimates provided through the grf package, where variance is calculated based on comparison of individual CATE predictions within and across small groups of fitted causal trees \citep{athey_generalized_2019}.
 These estimates support that the majority of individuals have a positive CATE estimate, but they also display very high levels of uncertainty, with all confidence intervals including zero.